-Everyone is invited to celebrate with our B'nai Mitzvah in our light-filled sanctuary.
+Everyone is invited to our Shabbat service in our light-filled sanctuary, and join us as we welcome a new B'nai Mitzvah to read from the Torah.
 A special aliyah is given to members of the JRC community.

 All are welcome to take part in a congregant-led Shabbat Minyan service.
 We're always looking for JRC members to lead, chant, give a d'var Torah, and provide the kiddush.
-Click here to sign up to help lead minyan!
-If you are a JRC member and interested in participating, you can download our Minyan Leader's Guide.
-The guide is helpful to members preparing to lead a service and others looking to better understand the structure and flow of our service.
+If you are a JRC member and interested in participating, take a look at the Minyan Leading Guidelines to help you prepare to lead a service and better understand the structure and flow of our service.

 Tuesday Evening Ma'ariv Service